Standard vs Shared Blocks

 Enforcing Structure: Use

-[AllowedTypes]onContentAreaproperties to ensure editors can only provide specific shared blocks that fit the design intent. - Preventing Sprawl: For simple, page-specific components like an "Author Signature" or "Footer Column," use local blocks.
-This prevents the shared assets tree from becoming cluttered with thousands of single-use blocks.
+[AllowedTypes]onContentAreaproperties to ensure editors can only place specific shared block types that fit the design intent of each area. - Preventing Sprawl: For simple, page-specific components like an "Author Signature" or "Footer Column," use local blocks.
+This prevents the shared assets tree from accumulating thousands of single-use blocks that editors must navigate around.

-- Global Control: Use shared blocks for information that must be legally compliant or brand-consistent across the entire platform, such as "Global Footer Disclaimers."
+- Global Control: Use shared blocks for information that must be legally compliant or brand-consistent across the entire platform, such as "Global Footer Disclaimers" or regulatory notices that need a single source of truth.

 Conclusion

-Determining whether to implement a component as a local or shared block is a critical design step in Optimizely CMS 12.
+Determining whether to implement a component as a local or shared block is a critical design decision in Optimizely CMS 12.
 Local blocks provide simplicity and performance for page-specific content, while shared blocks offer the reusability and independent lifecycle management required for enterprise-scale operations.
-For high-performance PaaS environments, developers should prioritize local blocks for structural schemas and reserved shared blocks for truly global, reusable elements to ensure optimal rendering speed and a clean editorial experience.
+For high-performance PaaS environments, prioritize local blocks for structural schemas and reserve shared blocks for truly global, reusable elements - ensuring optimal rendering speed and a clean editorial experience.